3rd West Lancashire Artillery: India

 The regiment arrived at Bombay on 11 May 1942, and RHQ with 211 and 212 HAA Btys made the journey across India to Madras, leaving 216 HAA Bty at Bombay.
 On 26 July, RHQ and 211 HAA Bty returned to Bombay, leaving 212 HAA Bty occupying the Island site at Madras under the command of 3rd Indian AA Bde.
 The regiment and its batteries continued to move around India's cities: on 6 December RHQ and 216 HAA Bty went to Asansol where they came under the command of 2nd Indian AA Bde, then on 27 March 1943 they went to Calcutta where they came under 1st Indian AA Bde and 212 HAA Bty rejoined.
 By April 1943, the regiment was back under 3 Indian AA Bde at Bombay while 216 HAA Bty was with 1 Indian AA Bde in the Calcutta area.

-Calcutta was raided regularly during the winter of 1942–43, as was the supply base at Chittagong when British forces advanced int the Arakan in December 1942.
+Calcutta was raided regularly during the winter of 1942–43, as was the supply base at Chittagong when British forces advanced in the Arakan in December 1942.
 This offensive was a failure, but British forces continued to build up for the eventual reconquest of Burma.
 On 5 June 1943, 211 HAA Bty was sent up from Bombay to Chittagong, where it was joined by the rest of the regiment on 10 November, coming under the command of 13 AA Bde in time for Fourteenth Army's renewed offensive.

 By early 1944 the Japanese air threat to Fourteenth Army's communications was greatly reduced.
 On 14 May 1944 the regiment moved back to India, coming under 101 Lines of Communication (LoC) area at Piska in Ranchi district, and then via Ratu and Jubbulpore to Poona by 20 July.
 A manpower crisis in South East Asia Command was leading to a reduction in AA units, with many of the gunners being sent for infantry training.
 Between June and August 1944 the regiment was disbanded and the remaining personnel were reduced to battery strength and converted to become the 70th (West Lancashire) Medium Battery (also absorbing some personnel from 202 HAA Bty of 56th (Cornwall) HAA Rgt).
 The converted battery joined a newly formed 'C' Medium Regiment, designated 87th Medium Rgt from 18 August.
 The regiment was commanded by Lt-Col R.J.
 Kirton of 70th HAA Rgt.
 The other battery was formed by 63rd (Northumbrian) HAA Rgt.